AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/scenarios/scenario-execution-flow.md

 * Commit/Rollback
 * Finalization

+>[!NOTE]
+>
-For information about this process, see [Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md).
+>The larger scenario goes through this process as well.
+For information about this process on the scenario level, see [Scenario execution, cycles, and phases in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/scenarios/scenario-execution-cycles-phases.md).

 After a scenario run is complete, each module displays an icon showing the number of operations performed.
 You can click this icon to display the detailed information about the processed bundles for each step in the process.
 You can see which module settings were used, and which bundles were returned by each module.